apptentive/apptentive-android/README.md

 # Apptentive Android SDK

-The Apptentive Android SDK is the best way to engage your mobile customer.
-Use it to talk to learn about your customers and how they use your app, and to talk to them at the right time and in the right way.
+The Apptentive Android SDK is the best way to engage your mobile customers.
+Use it to learn about how your customers use your app, to talk to them at the right time, and in the right way.

 #### To get started, read our [Integration Guide](http://www.apptentive.com/docs/android/integration/)